Yahid-Basha/DocStax/README.md

 # DocStax - Comprehensive Document Management App

 ## Overview
 DocStax is a feature-rich mobile application designed for efficient document management and sharing.
-Built using Flutter and Dart, the app integrates seamlessly with Google Drive and Firebase to provide a robust backend and secure file storage.
+Built using Flutter and Dart, the app integrates seamlessly with Google Drive and Firebase to provide a robust backend and secure file storage.<br>
 Contributors: [Yahid-basha](https://github.com/Yahid-Basha) && [Krishnaveni Vengala](https://github.com/VengalaKrishnaveni?tab=repositories)

 ## UI